hoosierhuy/tanstack-query-optimistic-updates/README.md

 Some argue this creates **false expectations** about system performance, while others say it's simply **good UX design** that matches user mental models.
 The key is handling the "illusion breaking" moments (errors) gracefully so users don't feel deceived.

-The illusion works best when failures are rare - which is why optimistic updates are perfect for high-reliability operations like adding products, liking posts, or sending messages.
+The illusion works best when failures are rare - which is why optimistic updates are perfect for high-reliability operations like adding products, liking posts in social media, or sending messages.

 ## There will be a companion YouTube video tutorial with this repo